 Where to stay in San José?

 Mid-range: To make it as easy as possible to continue our journey the next day, we opted for a simple but good hotel in the city center, which is only a 15-minute walk from the Tracopa bus terminal.
-The Hotel Cultura Plaza offers a fair price, good breakfast and is ideal for a short stay.
+The Hotel Cultura Plaza offers a fair price, a good breakfast, and is ideal for a short stay.

 What to do in San José?